 Such was the fascination with the young, rookie coach in the first year of his tenure that German media began keeping a 'Nagelsmann table', highlighting how his record stacked up against those of other clubs.
 While most outlets have long since given up keeping score, it still makes for impressive reading.

-Over the course of 70 games between his debut on Matchday 21 in February 2016 and the fixture that marked his two-year anniversary in charge (a win over Mainz on Matchday 22), Hoffenheim have earned 116 points.
-To put that into context, only Bayern (173), and Dortmund (134) have won more over the same period, with big teams such as Bayer Leverkusen (104), Borussia Mönchengladbach (99) and Schalke (96) some way behind.
+Over the course of 70 games between his debut on Matchday 21 in February 2016 and the fixture that marked his two-year anniversary in charge (a win over Mainz on Matchday 22 in 2017/18), Hoffenheim earned 116 points.
+To put that into context, only Bayern (173), and Dortmund (134) won more over the same period, with big teams such as Bayer Leverkusen (104), Borussia Mönchengladbach (99) and Schalke (96) some way behind.

 Watch: A closer look at Nagelsmann's recent tactical wizardry

 10) Common Goal